longtermrisk/marltoolbox/README.md

 # Check that the toolbox is working
 python ./marltoolbox/examples/rllib_api/pg_ipd.py
-## You should get status: TERMINATED
+## You should get the status TERMINATED

 # Visualize the logs
 tensorboard --logdir ~/ray_results
 ## If working on GCP: forward the connection from a Virtual Machine(VM) to your machine
-## Run this command on your local machine from another terminal (not on the VM)
+## Run this command on your local machine from another terminal (not in the VM)
 gcloud compute ssh {replace-by-instance-name} -- -NfL 6006:localhost:6006
 ## Go to your browser to visualize the adresse http://localhost:6006/